wormhole-foundation/wormhole-docs/tutorials/by-product/wormhole-sdk/tokens-via-token-bridge.md

 # Transfer Tokens via the Token Bridge

+You can find the complete project code for this tutorial in the [Wormhole's demo GitHub repository](https://github.com/wormhole-foundation/demo-basic-ts-sdk/){target=\_blank}.

 ## Introduction

 This tutorial guides you through building a cross-chain token transfer application using the [Wormhole TypeScript SDK](https://github.com/wormhole-foundation/wormhole-sdk-ts){target=\_blank} and its [Token Bridge](/docs/learn/messaging/token-bridge/){target=\_blank} method.
 The Token Bridge method enables secure and efficient cross-chain asset transfers across different blockchain networks, allowing users to move tokens seamlessly.